iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> Do you waste your time on this app<br> :date: __2020-12-12 11:51:58__

+> Not interested in having big brother track me<br> :date: __2020-12-10 04:36:37__

+> As others report, bluetooth required at download suddenly becomes must turn on location as well.
+And I had the same issue with no updates for over a week during Thanksgiving.
+Seeing only 200 downloads as of today makes this virtually useless.
+Uninstalling<br> :date: __2020-12-07 22:55:48__

 > Opened the app to report a positive test and found out it hasn't updated since Nov 26 (its currently Dec 4).
 All of my settings are correct, my Bluetooth and location stay on anyway.
 It took several tries over the course of a few minutes to get it to save my test input which is like, there is literally one thing this app is for.
 Why can it not just do the thing.
 I'm asymptomatic but if I was sick sick I wouldn't have the energy to fight to get it to post.<br> :date: __2020-12-05 02:40:57__

 > I tested positive and I can't get the verification sms to my phone<br> :date: __2020-12-01 20:25:23__